tommasodargenio/wallpaperchum/README.md

 ## Contribution

+This project was initially created in 2014 with .NET framework, it had a very small scope the code wasn't implemented exactly using best practices, it was never intended to be public.
+As such all contribution should take this into consideration.

+Now that I've opened the source and published the app, I'm in the process of porting the whole codebase into .NET Core, so I can modernize and clean the code and finally use best practices.

+If you still want to contribute I suggest you work on the current development branch which still uses .NET Framework, I'll port all code into .NET Core eventually.

-Please refer to the [contributing](docs/CONTRIBUTING.md) guidelines
+Please refer to the [contributing](docs/CONTRIBUTING.md) guidelines for further information.

 ## Usage
-Open a command shell and type wallpaperbubby without parameters to show the help
+Open a command shell and type wallpaperbubby without parameters to show the help.
+For more information please refer to the [wiki](https://github.com/tommasodargenio/wallpaperbuddy/wiki)

 ### Examples